Skip to content

 moonbeam = { key = "${MOONSCAN_API_KEY}" }

 The first addition is a specification of the solc_version, underneath profile.default.
 The rpc_endpoints tag allows you to define which RPC endpoints to use when deploying to a named network, in this case, Moonbase Alpha and Moonbeam.
-The etherscan tag allows you to add Etherscan API keys for smart contract verification, which we will go over later.
+The etherscan tag allows you to add Etherscan API keys for smart contract verification, which we will review later.

 Add Smart Contracts